PDE characterisation of geometric distribution functions and quantiles: Complements for Section

 \begin{Proof}{Theorem \ref{TheorEDPDistributions}} Assume first that there exists a sequence of Borel probability measures $(Q_k)$ on $\R^d$ such that $(Q_k)$ converges in law to $P$ as $k\to\infty$, and such that $Q_k$ admits a density $f_k\in\SC(\R^d)$ with respect to the Lebesgue measure for any $k$.
-Let $R_{Q_k}$ denote the geometric rank associated to the probability measure $Q_k$, for any $k$.
+Let $F_{Q_k}^\g$ denote the geometric cdf associated with the probability measure $Q_k$, for any $k$.
 Because $Q_k$ admits the density $f_k\in\SC(\R^d)$, Theorem \ref{TheorEDPSchwartz} entails that